Developing Boardroom Presence

 This was something that I struggled with (and sometimes still do).
 I fell in to the trap of believing that I had to act in a certain way, the way that I thought directors and board member had to.
 I was tough, black and white, and held strong in my convictions.
 No wonder I was not getting anyway!
 It turns out that to really achieve greatness, you need to do it with and through others.
 “The whole is stronger than the sum of its parts” approach was needed, and authenticity was a key step in getting people working together and pointing in the same direction.

 Brené Brown believes that authenticity is cultivated by first being vulnerable.
-Listen to Brené’s approach to vulnerability in her incredibly popular TED talk here (it’s had over 19.5 million views!).
+Listen to Brené’s approach to vulnerability in her incredibly popular TED talk here.

 For further reading on developing your presence, check out Kristi Hedges: she has a book “The Power of Presence: Unlock Your Potential to Influence and Engage Others” and a blog that are both recommended reading.